ERMI-Software/ermi-file-format/README.md

-# ERMI Batch File Format. (v2.1.0)
+# ERMI Batch File Format. (v2.2.0)

 ERMI is a lightweight transaction monitoring tool designed to simplify compliance with AML and related regulations.
-This repository contains information on the data ERMI requires and documents the format for the input files ERMI accepts when operating in batch analysis mode.
+This repository contains information on the data ERMI and acts as a file format specification.

 ## Overview

 For batch operation ERMI consumes a CSV [RFC 4180](https://tools.ietf.org/html/rfc4180) formatted text file.
 This file is made up of a number of columns representing the ERMI Data Model.
 This file is versioned using the [semvar versioning system](https://semver.org).
-The version can be found at the top of this document, the latest version can be found at  https://github.com/ermi-ltd/ermi-file-format/releases
+The version can be found at the top of this document, the latest version can always be found at  https://github.com/ermi-ltd/ermi-file-format/releases

 ## ERMI Data Model.

-For ERMI to effectively monitoring transactions, a few different items of data are needed.
-The data model consists of 4 components.
+The ERMI Data Model splits each transaction into 2 parts.
+The details of the parties involved, and the information for the transaction itself.

+ERMI supports up to four parties for each transaction:

-**Payer** - The payer is the person or legal entity initiating a transaction.
+**Payer** - The payer is the person or legal entity initiating a transaction, sometimes known as the "ultimate" payer.

-**Beneficiary** - The beneficiary is the person or legal entity receiving a payment.
+**Beneficiary** - The beneficiary is the person or legal entity receiving a payment, sometimes known as the "ultimate" beneficiary

+**Sender (optional)** - The legal entity which is sending the payment on behalf of the payer.
+(Individual senders are not supported)

+**Receiver (optional)** - The legal entity or person which is receiving the payment on behalf of the beneficiary

+Plus the transaction data itself:

 **Transaction Information** - the facts of the transaction, such as amount, currency, time and status.

-**Account Information** - the specific accounts used by the beneficiary and the payer for this transaction

 ## Examples.

-An example of the minimum required for a value ERMI File Format can be found at minimal.csv in this repo.
+An example of the minimum required for a valid ERMI File Format can be found at [minimal.csv](https://github.com/ermi-ltd/ermi-file-format/blob/master/minimal.csv).

-An example of a full ERMI File Format file can be found at full.csv
+An example of a full ERMI File Format file can be found at [full.csv](https://github.com/ermi-ltd/ermi-file-format/blob/master/full.csv).

 ## General Conventions.